top of page

 Victim's Rights

-In cases where the punishment is seven years or more, the victim is given an opportunity to be heard before the case is withdrawn by the government.
-This provision ensures that the victim's voice is heard and that their rights are protected throughout the legal process.
+In cases where the punishment is seven years or more, the victim is given an opportunity to be heard before the case is withdrawn by the government (Section 358 BNSS proviso).
+While no reported cases have directly interpreted this specific proviso yet, it reinforces the BNSS's emphasis on victim participation and protection throughout the legal process.

 Summary Trials for Petty Cases

-The mandatory summary trial for petty and less serious cases under the BNSS 2023 ensures that minor offenses are resolved swiftly.
-This not only reduces the court's workload but also ensures that individuals accused of minor offenses do not face prolonged legal battles.
+While this article focuses on private complaints, it is worth noting that summary trials for petty and less serious cases under the BNSS (covered in Sections 283-288) have been significantly widened and, for listed offenses, made mandatory.
+This ensures that minor offenses are resolved swiftly, reducing the court's workload and ensuring that individuals accused of minor offenses do not face prolonged legal battles.

 Conclusion